ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IObjectLinkCollection.rst

 IObjectLinkCollection
 =====================

-.. py:class:: IObjectLinkCollection
+.. py:class:: ansys.stk.core.stkobjects.IObjectLinkCollection

    object

    IAgObjectLinkCollection represents a collection of names of STK objects that are available in the current scenario.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IObjectLinkCollection

 Overview
 --------